 A city in the heart of the Mediterranean Sea, Italy is the most populous country in Southern Europe.
 Not only is the country famous for its pasta, but it also offers you a number of reasons for making a trip to this part of the world.
 The attractions that Italy provides you with are something that you’ll not get to see in any other nook of the world- The Five Lands or the Cinque Terre region, the city of Florence, the Rolling Hills of Val D’Orcia and much more.

 That provides for ample reasons to make a trip to the beautiful country.
 But owing to the busy lifestyles that many of us have nowadays, some may not get time for a full-fledged trip.
-So, for them and also for others, we are providing a glimpse of a short trip to Italy spanning over a period of 2 weeks- something that would be manageable by most, if not all of you!
+So, for them and also for others, we are providing a glimpse of 2 weeks in Italy – something that would be manageable by most, if not all of you!

 2 Weeks Budget In Italy